 2. ADR stands for Average Daily Rate.
 The ADR's are calculated as an average of all the active listings.

-3. This chart is just meant to be a very conservative jumping-off point for you.
-If you want to be able to drill down even deeper, I suggest you get a subscription to AirDNA.
+4. This chart is just meant to be a very conservative jumping-off point for you.
 Do not make your decisions based solely on this chart.
-This should be just one resource in your decision making!
-I hold no responsibility for the accuracy of these numbers!
+This should be just one resource in your decision-making!
+Although I get these numbers from a very reliable resource, I hold no responsibility for the accuracy of these numbers!

 With all that said, what can be concluded from the data?